mariaPaula0618/YoutubeApi-Challenge/README.md

 #### Modules

-Go to the Frontend folder Install the following external libraries for proper frontend project execution:
+Go to the Frontend folder Install, the following external libraries for proper frontend project execution:

 - npm install @material-ui/core
 - npm install timeago.js

 ### Available Scripts

-In the project directory, you can run:
+In the Frontend directory, you can run:

 * `npm start`